Lynching of Peter Betters

 On June 12, 1887, Peter Betters was lynched by a small mob in Jamestown, Ohio following the brutal assault of Martha Thomas.
-The lynching was historically notable because assault victim Martha Thomas was Black, and because a mixed crowd of Black and White citizens joined to seek revenge for her injuries by murdering her accused attacker Peter Betters.
+The lynching was historically notable because both assault victim Martha Thomas and the perpetrator Peter Betters was Black, and because a mixed crowd of Black and White citizens joined to seek revenge for her injuries by murdering her accused attacker Peter Betters.

 Background

 For many years prior to her murder, Martha Thomas was a well-respected resident of Jamestown, a small community in Greene County, Ohio.
 In her older age, she needed increased help around her property.
 In early 1887, she offered fellow Jamestown resident and petty criminal Peter Betters the opportunity to work on her and her husband's land in exchange for housing.
 When Thomas' husband died a few months later, however, she asked Betters to move out and find other work.
 Betters continued to work a job with the Stinson Brothers Livery stable, despite his poor reputation in Jamestown following several recent criminal charges.
 Betters had recently served two sentences in Jamestown jail, one for sexual assault charges and the other for stealing a horse.
-Because he was known as a common thief, "it was no surprise when Betters was accused [of the lynching]."
+Because he was known as a common thief, "it was no surprise when Betters was accused [of the assault]."

 In the middle of the night on Saturday, June 11, 1887, Martha Thomas was asleep in her home when she heard a loud sound.
 A drunken Peter Betters had slid underneath her home and broken in by destroying the bricks of Thomas' hearth.
 While Martha Thomas' two visiting grandchildren were able to escape from the house, Ms. Thomas was not as lucky.
 When Thomas was found, she was unconscious and had suffered several broken ribs and a partially crushed skull.
 Despite the severity of her injuries, though, Thomas survived and was able to identify Betters as her attacker; perhaps because he was said to have attacked her with a coal oil lamp in hand.